 6. Limit distractions

-Whether it’s your phone pinging, a colleague gossiping or the radio blasting in the background, distractions in the workplace can greatly affect your efficiency and motivation levels.
+Whether it’s your phone pinging, a colleague gossiping or the radio blasting in the background, workplace distractions can greatly affect your efficiency and motivation levels.
 Try to avoid these interruptions as much as possible – you could turn your phone off and use noise-cancelling headphones (if your work permits it) to keep yourself as focused as possible.

 7. Give yourself shorter deadlines

-Cyril Northcote Parkinson once wrote: ‘If you wait until the last minute, it only takes a minute to do’.
-Let’s face it: we’ve all been in the same situation where we’ve procrastinated so much that we end up completing a one-week project in three months.
+Cyril Northcote Parkinson once wrote: “If you wait until the last minute, it only takes a minute to do.”
+Let’s face it: we’ve all been in the same situation where we’ve procrastinated so much that we end up completing a one-week project in one month.
 As such, it’s a good idea to set yourself shorter deadlines and you’ll see your efficiency soaring through the roof.

 9. Be comfortable